Atacama Desert, Volcanoes, and Bolivia's Salt Flats

 Today, we’ll continue our journey to the salt flats and the town of Uyuni.
 When we reach the town of Uyuni we’ll check in to our first salt hotel and head out to the salt flats for sunset.

-On this day, we’ll spend the morning out on the salt flats for sunrise and then continue on from Uyuni to the town of Coquesa, which is near the volcano Tunupa.
+March 23, 2023: On this day, we’ll spend the morning out on the salt flats for sunrise and then continue from Uyuni to the town of Coquesa, near the volcano Tunupa.
 We’ll have the opportunity to cross the salt flats if there’s not too much water.
-When we arrive in Coquesa, we’ll check in to our second salt hotel then head out to photograph the local culture and the fantastic quinoa fields.
-This will be a new moon, allowing us to photograph the stars reflecting in the salt flats.
+When we arrive in Coquesa, we’ll check in to our second salt hotel, then head out to photograph the local culture and the fantastic quinoa fields.
+This is a new moon, allowing us to photograph the stars reflecting in the salt flats.

 March 24, 2023: